Oblosys/react-hook-tracer/packages/react-hook-tracer/README.md

   <img
     alt="Traced Sample component"
     src="https://raw.githubusercontent.com/Oblosys/react-hook-tracer/main/images/sample-component-traced.png"
-    width="900"
+    width="830"
   />
 </p>

-Hooks imported from `react-hook-tracer` can also be used in untraced components (i.e. without a `useTracer` call), in which case they behave as regular React hooks.
+Hooks imported from `'react-hook-tracer'` can also be used in untraced components (i.e. without a `useTracer` call), in which case they behave as regular React hooks.
 It is also possible to use regular React hooks in traced components, to hide them from the panels and the log.

 Besides `TracePanel`, `useTracer` also returns a function `trace: (message: string) => void`, which can be used to log custom trace messages.

 #### Alternative import

-Instead of using a named import, `react-hook-tracer` can also be imported as a variable, e.g. `traced`.
+Instead of using a named import, `'react-hook-tracer'` can also be imported as a variable, e.g. `traced`.
 Hooks can then be traced by prefixing each one with `traced.`:

 ```tsx
 import { useTracer } from 'react-hook-tracer'